DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 "<b>'test'</b>
 ```

-... the script will be rendered as shown below:
+... the script will be rendered in the following manner:

 ```js
 var s = "\"\u003cb\u003e'test'\u003c/b\u003e";
 ```

-See the example project's [HtmlEncoding/General.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/HtmlEncoding/General.aspx#L21-L22) file.
+Review our sample [HtmlEncoding/General.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/HtmlEncoding/General.aspx#L21-L22) file for more information.

 ### 6.1 Encoding in DevExpress Controls

-By default, DevExpress controls encode displayed values that can be obtained from a data source.
+By default, DevExpress controls encode displayed values obtained from a data source.
 Refer to the [HTML-Encoding](https://documentation.devexpress.com/AspNet/117902/Common-Concepts/HTML-Encoding) document for more information.

 This behavior is specified by a control's `EncodeHtml` property.
-If a control displays a value that can be modified by an untrusted party, we recommend that you never disable this setting or sanitize the displayed content manually.
+If a control displays a value that can be modified by an untrusted party, we recommend that you never disable this setting or sanitize displayed content manually.

-To get familiar with the vulnerability, open the example project's [EncodeHtml.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/HtmlEncoding/EncodeHtml.aspx.cs) page and uncomment the following line in the [code behind](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/HtmlEncoding/EncodeHtml.aspx.cs):
+To learn more about this vulnerability, review the sample [EncodeHtml.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/HtmlEncoding/EncodeHtml.aspx.cs) page and uncomment the following line in [code behind](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/HtmlEncoding/EncodeHtml.aspx.cs):

 ```cs
 ((GridViewDataTextColumn)GridView.Columns["ProductName"]).PropertiesEdit.EncodeHtml = false;
 ```

 Launch the project and open the page in the browser.
-A data field's content will be interpreted as a script and you will see an alert popup.
+Data field content will be interpreted as a script and you will see an alert popup.

 ![Devexpress Controls - No Encoding](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/grid-columns-no-encoding.png?raw=true)

-In the safe configuration, the field's content would be interpreted as text and correctly displayed:
+In safe configuration, field content would be interpreted as text and correctly displayed:

 ![Devexpress Controls - Use Encoding](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/grid-columns-use-encoding.png?raw=true)